 How to opt out of email -- To opt out of future emails and newsletters, go to our AMA e-newsletter sign-up page or click the "unsubscribe" link at the bottom of any email or e-newsletter from the AMA.
 You also can call the AMA Unified Service Center at (800) 621-8335.

-Tracking activity on our website We track how our sites are used by both anonymous visitors and registered users who interact with the site.
+Tracking activity on our website -- We track how our sites are used by both anonymous visitors and registered users who interact with the site.
 One way we track is by using "cookies."
 A cookie is a small file or string of text on the site user's computer that is used to aid Web navigation.
 Two types of cookies are commonly used.
 A session cookie is created by a website when that website is accessed; that type of cookie is automatically deleted by closing the Web browser.
-A persistent cookie is a cookie that is stored on the hard drive of the user’s computer for a period of time chosen by the website that set the cookie, usually for a number of years, unless the user deletes it manually.
+A persistent cookie is a cookie that is stored on the hard drive of the user's computer for a period of time chosen by the website that set the cookie, usually for a number of years, unless the user deletes it manually.
 This policy distinguishes between short-lived cookies and long-lasting cookies.
 Short-lived cookies include all session cookies and those persistent cookies that are set to be stored for no more than one week.
 AMA-related websites may at times require users to accept short-lived cookies in order for the websites to function properly.
 Long-lasting cookies may be used on the site to track visitor practices to help determine which site features and services are most important and guide editorial direction.
 Other long-lasting cookies may make it possible for the user to access the site without requiring entry of a user name or password, allow the user to view different restricted areas of the site without reregistering, allow the user to personalize the site for future use and provide other features and benefits.
 Users who do not desire the functionality created by the long-lasting cookie can disable the long-lasting cookie function, either by indicating when asked that they do not wish to have a long-lasting cookie created or by disabling the long-lasting cookie function on their Web browser.
 Individuals can opt out of long-lasting cookie functions at any time.
 We also collect unique device identifiers and geolocation data related to devices that access the site, for use in analyzing visitor's practices and preferences.

 Cookies are required for the Members-Only and e-commerce sections of the website.
 Cookies are essential for site administration and security.
 Another way we track site activity is by using transparent electronic images called "clear GIFs," "Web bugs," or "Web beacons" on Web pages.
 These images count the number of users who visit that page from specific banner ads outside www.ama-assn.org or through email links.
 A similar image, sometimes called a "spotlight tag," is used on Web pages where transactions take place.
 The spotlight tag collects numeric information, such as the dollar amount of an online purchase, to help us understand usage of the site.
 We do not use any of these electronic images to collect personally identifiable information.